cwwang1979/MICCAI_ATEC23challenge/README.md

 ### Special Issues and the Prizes
 Special Issues for the challenge:
+1. Discover Oncology (Springer Nature, IF: 4.667) Artificial Intelligence in Pathology and Cytology for Cancer Research
-1. Cancers (JCR 2021 IF = 6.575) Special Issue "Computational Pathology for Breast Cancer and Gynecologic Cancer"
+2. Cancers (JCR 2021 IF = 6.575) Special Issue "Computational Pathology for Breast Cancer and Gynecologic Cancer"
-2. Diagnostics (JCR2021 IF= 3.992) "Special Issue "Deep Learning in Oncological Image Analysis"
+3. Diagnostics (JCR2021 IF= 3.992) "Special Issue "Deep Learning in Oncological Image Analysis"

 Prizes (in total 22000 CHF)